quii/learn-go-with-tests/websockets.md

 If you try and run the test, it's still failing.

 The issue is timing.
 There is a delay between our WebSocket connection reading the message and recording the win and our test finishes before it happens.
 You can test this by putting a short `time.Sleep` before the final assertion.

-Let's go with that for now.
+Let's go with that for now but acknowledge that putting in arbitary sleeps into tests **is very bad practice**.

 ```go
 time.Sleep(10 * time.Millisecond)